PIK-LPJmL/lpjmlkit/README.md

 library(lintr)
 ```

-**Note on the structure of the lpjmlKit repository**
+**Note on the structure of the lpjmlkit repository**

-The `lpjmlKit` repository include the following branches:
+The `lpjmlkit` repository include the following branches:

 - `master`: this is the clean version of the package.
 Note: **this branch is protected**, direct push is not allowed, changes to `master` are possible only via 'Merge Requests'.
 - `your_temporary_branch`:  The branch you create whenever you want to make a new development. **Please, delete it when you are done.**